 Which Area Of Your Life Do You Want To Transform This Year?

-Happy 2010 and welcome to the new decade! 😀 Today’s article is about choosing the area of your life to transform for this brand new year.
+Happy new year! 😀 Today’s article is about choosing the area of your life to transform for this brand new year.

-By now, some of you are probably armed with your list of 2010 goals to make it a blast.
+By now, some of you are probably armed with your list of goals to make it a blast.
 Some of you may not have thought about your goals yet.
 If you haven’t done so, it’s not too late to do it now!
-Take out a pen and paper, and spend the next 15 min (or more if you need to) writing everything it takes to make your 2010 the best year ever yet.
+Take out a pen and paper, and spend the next 15 min (or more if you need to) writing everything it takes to make this year your best year ever yet.

 Finish the exercise before continuing on with this article.
 I’ll wait for you here until you are done.